Strategic Communication (MA)

 The world needs savvy and creative professionals with contemporary strategic communication skills now more than ever.
 Our Strategic Communication MA is designed to shape the professionals who will fill this need, creating leaders who plan and execute key communications initiatives across many different spheres.

 The Strategic Communication MA provides current, in-demand applied strategic communication skills to help graduates advance in their current fields, secure creative communications management positions, or pivot to new careers.
-The degree provides students with a broad range of communications tools, including public relations, brand management, organizational communication, and creative advertising.
+The degree provides students with a broad range of communications tools, including public relations, brand management, account management, organizational communication, digital communication strategies and analytics, and creative advertising.

 What Makes This Degree Different?

 The Strategic Communication MA program leverages Columbia's unique positioning as a creative leader and industry-focused school with a hands-on approach in the heart of the third-largest media market nationwide.

 Our MA in Strategic Communication students dive into strategic issues and opportunities with improvisation exercises, innovative design ideation sessions, rapid creative prototyping, and more.
 Our students tackle real communication issues that brands, companies, non-profits, government agencies and associations face daily.
-Students will gain experience in crafting internal communication, handling crisis situations, overseeing the creation and analysis of campaigns across platforms, and more.
+Students will gain experience in crafting internal communication, handling crisis situations, overseeing the creation and analysis of campaigns across digital and offline platforms, and more.

-You will put your creative energies to work, spending your time learning by doing, and building a robust portfolio of applied industry-based projects.
+You will put your creative energies to work, spending your time learning by doing, and building a robust portfolio of applied industry-based project.

 Inside and Outside the Classroom

 What You Can Expect

 In your last semester, you’ll be enrolled in Strategic Communication Lab.
 In this hands-on capstone course, you will work directly with an organization (non-profit, existing brand, or start-up).
 You’ll take additional creative management, crisis communication, research, digital analytics, and leadership courses.
 You will finish your final semester with a series of both theoretical and real-world projects to create a career-ready strategic communication portfolio.

 Flexible Course Schedules